parthakk29-hub/rainwaterharvestionproject/replit.md

-# AquaHarvest - Rainwater Harvesting Calculator
+# Boondh - Rainwater Harvesting Calculator

 ## Overview

-AquaHarvest is a full-stack web application designed to help users calculate the potential water collection and cost savings from rainwater harvesting systems.
+Boondh is a full-stack web application designed to help users calculate the potential water collection and cost savings from rainwater harvesting systems.
 The application guides users through a multi-step onboarding process to collect their location and rooftop specifications, then provides personalized calculations and a comprehensive dashboard with water collection insights.

 The application features a modern React frontend with TypeScript, a Node.js/Express backend, PostgreSQL database with Drizzle ORM, and integrates with Replit's authentication system for user management.